HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.30/library/enable-ovmsdsc.md

 Enable-OVMSDSC
 ```

-Configures Registry value to overload `Write-Host`, which then uses `Write-Verbose`.
+Configures Registry value to overload Write-Host, which then uses Write-Verbose.

 ## Parameters